Feb 14, 2024

 Conclusion

 While AWS CDK can lay the foundation for infrastructure as code in your projects, it’s essential to acknowledge the limitations within CDK when it comes to handling secrets effectively.
-Challenges such as dependency management between CDK projects, external secret rotation, limited support for secret types, and the absence of built-in auditing and logging capabilities can introduce complexities and hinder a seamless development experience.
+Challenges such as dependency management between CDK projects, external secret rotation, limited support for secret types, and the absence of built-in auditing and logging capabilities can introduce complexities and hinder a productive development experience.
 Integrating Doppler with AWS CDK can significantly enhance the secrets management experience in your projects.
 Developers can mitigate these limitations by leveraging Doppler’s more efficient, secure, and agile solution for managing secrets and configurations in their AWS environments.